ashish-augustine/react-javascript-fullstack/README.md

- # Full Stack Food Delivery Website created using React JS, MongoDB, Express, Node JS & Stripe
+ # This is a Full Stack App created using React JS, JavaScript, MongoDB, Express, Node JS & Stripe for Online Food Delivery

 This app enables the user to order food online and pay using Debit / Credit cards via Stripe payments.
  # Screenshots